finnito/Science/content/11sci/as90947/3-ionic-compounds.md

 ## Tākaro / Game!

-- Form into your table groups/pairs with a whiteboard.
+- Form into pairs with a whiteboard/back of your book.
 We are going to make some ionic compounds.
 Most points wins!

-Your answer is simply to give the compound like this: $NaOH$
+Your answer is simply to give the compound like this: $NaOH$ which has 1x $Na^{+}$ ion and 1x $OH^{-1}$ ion.

 ---